fastify/fastify-diagnostics-channel/README.md

 **Channel**: `fastify.onTimeout`

-This event is sent when a request spent more time that [`connectionTimeout`](https://www.fastify.io/docs/latest/Server/#connectiontimeout) specify.
+This event is sent when a request spent more time than [`connectionTimeout`](https://www.fastify.io/docs/latest/Server/#connectiontimeout) specifies.
 For further information about `connectionTimeout` check the Fastify documentation.

-The message data is a object contaning: [`request` object](https://github.com/fastify/fastify/blob/master/docs/Request.md) and [`reply` object](https://github.com/fastify/fastify/blob/master/docs/Reply.md) and `connectionTimeout` value
+The message data is an object containing a [`request` object](https://github.com/fastify/fastify/blob/master/docs/Request.md), [`reply` object](https://github.com/fastify/fastify/blob/master/docs/Reply.md), and `connectionTimeout` value

-Note: by default the fastify does not limit the request time.
+Note: by default the Fastify does not limit the request time.

 ```js
 const dc = require('diagnostics_channel')